zchyde/brooklinebooksmith.com/_events/suzanne-berne-sven-birkerts-joan-wickersham-and-jonathan-wilson.md

 ---
-title: Suzanne Berne Sven Birkerts Joan Wickersham and Jonathan Wilson
+title: 'Suzanne Berne Sven Birkerts Joan Wickersham and Jonathan Wilson: Brief Encounters: A Collection of Contemporary Nonfiction'
 published: true
-date: 2015-12-01T19:00:00.000Z
+date: 2015-11-30T19:00:00.000Z
-program: null
+program: writers-and-readers
-venue: null
+venue: In-store
-book_category: null
+book_category: non-fiction
 book_isbn:
-  - null
+  - '9780393350999'
 ---

+Brief Encounters expands the vibrant field of flash nonfiction with nearly eighty new selections: representing an impressive range of voices, perspectives, sensibilities, and forms.
+Running the gamut from the rant to the rave, the meditation to the polemic, the confession to the valediction, this collection of shorts will enlarge your world. **This event will feature contributors&nbsp;Suzanne Berne,Sven Birkerts,&nbsp;Joan Wickersham&nbsp;and&nbsp;Jonathan Wilson.**